FabricTOC/FabricTOC/docs/AdminGuide/Reference/Commands/PeerCommand.md

 * `--logging-level <string>`

   Use this flag to set the logging level for the peer...
+TBC

 * `--test.coverprofile <string>`

   Use this flag to ...
+TBC

 * `--version`

   Use this flag to determine the build version for the peer.
 This flag provides a set of detailed information on how the peer was built.